 2. Notification’s via SMS/email

-3. Security for society
+3. Security entry for society

 4. Online bills payment methods

 5. Amenities Booking etc.

 During the last 5 years, gated communities are replacing the old way with a digital software system to operate RWA operations.
 These software systems not only array but with them bring about transparency between RWA operations to the residents of the societies.
 RWA operations by these software’s perform more efficiently are effectively